What is FLVS (Florida Virtual School) and how does it work?

 Middle School FLVS Flex

 Middle school FLVS flex works quite differently.
 It truly is flexible.
-There is no school year or schedule to abide to.
+There is no school year or schedule to abide by.
 Most teachers are available 8am-8pm.
 A student may take as many or as few classes at a time as they wish.
 They may also take the class at whatever pace they wish.
 A full year class is supposed to take 32-36 weeks, and a half year or one semester class is 16-18 weeks.
 This is doing 2-3 assignments per week.
 You can go slower or faster if you wish.
+It is easy to work ahead if your child is motivated.

 You get one teacher for each class.
-In addition to regular assignments that you need to submit, you also must do DBAs (discussion based assessments) with your teacher on a regular basis.
+In addition to regular assignments that you need to submit, you also must do DBAs (discussion-based assessments) with your teacher on a regular basis.
 This is a quick 10-15 minute phone call with you teacher where they talk to you about the details of what you have learned.
 This is to make sure that the student is the one doing the work and that they really understand it.
 Each assignment can be submitted up to 3 times.
-The student can try and get a better grade on each attempt, however if they get a worse grade the grade can go down.
+This is because they want students to strive for mastery of the topic.
+The student can try and get a better grade on each attempt, however, if they get a worse grade the grade can go down.
 When you have a quiz or a test, and you repeat it, the multiple-choice questions do change.
-They seem to have a bank of questions that get randomly selected for each quiz.
+They have a bank of questions that get randomly selected for each quiz.

 Teachers typically grade assignments in 1-3 days.
-They are reliable on grades in this time frame from what I have seen.
+They are reliable in providing grades in this time frame from what I have seen.
 Some assignments are as simple as a quiz or a worksheet.
-Others are more involved like an essay or a short project.
+Others are more involved with an essay or a short project.
 Others might involve watching a video and working on something multi-media for a project.

 Example FLVS Middle School Assignment